March 31, 2006 -- Ear drops are the best medicine for swimmer's ear, according to the first-ever recommendations on how to treat the common condition.

-- People with eardrum tubes or perforated eardrums should use one of the newer antibiotic ear drops that are approved for this purpose and do not cause
+- People with eardrum tubes or perforated eardrums should use one of the newer antibiotic ear drops that are approved for this purpose and do not cause hearing loss.

-have never been proven effective and have dangerous side effects that include
+- Ear candles are not recommended for treating swimmer's ear because they have never been proven effective and have dangerous side effects that include burns and perforated eardrum.

-Patients should avoid water sports for 7-10 days during treatment.
+- Patients should avoid water sports for 7-10 days during treatment.